Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Balancers and multi workers:
 		- pm2 for nodejs
 			- Refer to the tutorial [[Installing PM2 and Configuring Nginx for Multiple Node.js Applications]] even if you're not on nginx (the first sections will be applicable before the section on applying it to nginx)
-		- gunicorn and flask for python
+		- Supervisor, virtual envs, gunicorn and flask for python
 			- Refer to the tutorial [[Supervisor Primer - QUICK REFERENCE]] which includes supervisor, shell file, gunicorn, flask, pyenv, pyenv-virtualenvs, pipenv
 		- Docker or supervisor to restart your api app on crashes (either server crash or app crash)
 			- Refer to the tutorials [[Docker Primer - General]] and [[Docker Primer - Get Started]]